brianc/bencher/README.md

-Really easy to use benchmarking utility for async code execution. _Currently_ not a lot handled for you other than executing your code x number of times and providing the time it took to do so.
+Really easy to use benchmarking utility for async code execution in node.js. _Currently_ not a lot handled for you other than executing your code x number of times and providing the time it took to do so.
+Used for benchmarks in [node-postgres](https://github.com/brianc/node-postgres).

 ## Example